How much can I save in a year?

 Effective budgeting is key

 Coming up with a personalised budgeting plan is key to maximising your savings.
-You could follow the 50-30-20 rule which suggests you categorise your earnings into three areas:
+You could follow the 50-30-20 rule, which involves categorising your earnings into three areas:

-• Essentials and needs (such as rent, mortgage payments, and energy bills)
+• 50% essentials and needs: Such as rent, mortgage payments, and energy bills.

-• Lifestyle and wants (including expenses linked to hobbies, dining out, and travel)
+• 30% on lifestyle and wants: Including expenses linked to hobbies, dining out, and travel.

-• Savings and planning ahead (which involves saving for retirement or putting money aside for an important life event such as a wedding)
+• 20% on savings and planning ahead: Which involves saving for retirement or putting money aside for an important life event such as a wedding.

-Of course, these percentages are not one size fits all, and they can be adjusted according to your situation and goals.
-For more on how to manage your money, consider delving into our effective monthly budgeting tips guide.
+Of course, these percentages are not one size fits all!
+They can be adjusted according to your situation and goals.
+For more on how to manage your money, delve into our effective monthly budgeting tips guide.

 How to open a savings account